FancyGrid/awesome-grid/README.md

 There is .NET version as outside product - [Ext.NET](http://ext.net/).
 Grid solutions: grid with all features, tree grid, pivot, calendar, spreadsheets, infinite.
 There is even 3rd party ExtJS based Gantt and Scheduler - [bryntum](http://bryntum.com)
+* [ShieldUI](http://www.shieldui.com/) - UI framework with JavaScript, .NET and Java versions.
+Grid solutions: there are both basic and advanced features.
+But there are some bugs in samples and old design.
 * [SmartClient](http://www.smartclient.com/) - The oldest one project.
 Sorely old API, but many features.
 Grid solutions: grid with basic features.
 * [Telerik](http://www.telerik.com/) - Telerik provides Kendo UI JS framework.
 Variety of widgets.
 It has .NET version.
 It does not have AngularJS version.